 For more information call Jill Mayfield, (512)585-0474

-Located behind the bluffs of Highland Park Elementary School and flanking Balcones Drive sits the new Perry Art Park, featuring a winding trail leading to Dayton, a sculpture by artist Jim Huntington, on long-term loan from The Contemporary Austin – Laguna Gloria.
+Located behind the bluffs of Highland Park Elementary School and flanking Balcones Drive sits the new Perry Art Park, featuring a winding trail leading to a trio of stunning sculptures, each by Texas artists, all on long-term loan from The Contemporary Austin – Laguna Gloria.

-Many thanks to everyone who contributed so generously to Perry Art Park!
+Many thanks to everyone who contributed time and money so generously to Perry Art Park!

 Many thanks also go to District 10 Council Member Sheri Gallo for the installation of a picnic table at the north end of the park along Balcones Drive.
 This is a wonderful spot to enjoy coffee or lunch in a grove of gracious live oak trees.